ASHWIL BELL

 Charting a Flight Path to Avionics

-Emma Cornett’s introduction to aviation didn’t begin in a classroom—it started with a spark of curiosity and BETA Technologies’ Summer Fest where, in 2023, she was introduced to Habitat for Aviation’s founder Beth White, by board member Katie Clark.
+Emma Cornett’s introduction to aviation didn’t begin in a classroom, it started with a spark of curiosity and BETA Technologies’ Summer Fest where, in 2023, she was introduced to Habitat for Aviation’s founder Beth White, by board member Katie Clark.

-It was immediately evident that Emma had a genuine interest in aviation and after a single visit to the Franklin County State Airport, she was hooked—that moment launched Emma into a hands-on journey that would shape her future.
-After being nominated for a Harbor Freight Fellowship through Big Picture Learning and completing 120 hours alongside George Coy where she learned to service and maintain general aviation aircraft, Emma had a breakthrough moment.
-During one of their mentoring sessions—while restoring a vintage Cessna 150—Emma and George encountered an issue with the instrument panel.
-A troubleshooting call
+It was immediately evident that Emma had a genuine interest in aviation and after a single visit to the Franklin County State Airport, she was hooked.
+That moment launched Emma into a hands-on journey that would shape her future.
+After being nominated for a Harbor Freight Fellowship through Big Picture Learning and completing 120 hours apprenticing alongside George Coy where she learned to service and maintain general aviation aircraft, Emma had a breakthrough moment.
+During one of their mentoring sessions, while restoring a vintage Cessna 150, Emma and George encountered an issue with the instrument panel.
+A troubleshooting call to an avionics shop ignited a new interest: avionics.

-Beth pitched an idea to Emma: would she be open to shadowing Bill at his avionics shop?
+A week later, after a build session with our WOMEN BUILD PLANES team, George and Beth pitched an idea to Emma: would she be open to shadowing a tech at this avionics shop?
 She said yes.

-Emma made the bold decision to graduate early through Vermont’s Act 77 flexible pathways initiative, supported by coaching from Big Picture Learning Regional Director/Habitat for Aviation Pilot in Command, Beth White.
+Emma made the decision to graduate early through Vermont’s Act 77 flexible pathways initiative, supported by coaching from Big Picture Learning Regional Director/Habitat for Aviation Pilot in Command, Beth White.
 This fall, she’ll begin her FAA A&P training at Nashua Community College in New Hampshire.

 MYA